 Then starts the cutting.
 I move our furniture away and lay several layers of fabric on the floor.
 By layering I can cut several pieces at the same time.
 Then I start placing the patterns on the fabric as tight as possible to avoid wasting material.
 For cutting I use an old fabric cutter with round blade and scissors.
 Cutting one collection takes several weeks.

 Finally, when the cutting is done, the sewing starts.
 I make the clothes in small series, for example one size of one color at the time.
 Sewing one collection takes several months.

 When I have all the garments in suitable sizes, I arrange a photo shoot with my friends, normally in our living room.
-And finally, when I have enough products, I load them online and send them to retailers.
+And finally, when I have enough products, I publish the collection online and send it to my retailers.